2023ayush/docker-deployment/README.md

-# 🚀 Spring Boot Docker Deployment
+# 🚀 Spring Boot Docker and Jenkins Deployment

 This is a simple Spring Boot REST API deployed using **Docker** on an **AWS EC2 instance**.
 ### 📸 Demo Image